 Route: You will cross four very high passes to enter Leh; these are Rohtang Pass (3,900m); Baralacha La Pass (4,800m); Nakee La Pass (4,850m); Lachung La Pass (4,800m); and the Tanglang La Paa (5,200m).

 THE WESTERN GHATS

 Going down to the south of India from the Himalayas, the mystic Western Ghats that run for 1,600 km, is a hotbed of biodiversity and an absolute treat for nature enthusiasts.

 The Western Ghats run through the states of Maharashtra, Goa, Karnataka, Tamil Nadu, and Kerala, and are a UNESCO World Heritage Site.

-You have mountain ranges, forests, lakes, and rivers – a complete rider’s delight.
+You have wildlife sanctuaries, mountain ranges, forests, lakes, and rivers – a complete rider’s delight.
 The Western Ghats are particularly sensitive to development, so nature is at its very best here.
 While riding through bumpy roads be sure to take in the mysticism of your surroundings.

 Nature here is at its pristine best and resonates with a certain charm of its own.
 Also, it should be every visitor’s responsibility to make sure that the Ghats remain untouched and unscarred.